BastiPaeltz/ansible-openvpn/README.md

 This is a fork of [ansible-openvpn-hardened](https://github.com/bau-sec/ansible-openvpn-hardened).

 ansible-openvpn-hardened has a lot of cool features when it comes to openvpn and a nice approach to managing client keys.
 It is however more geared towards configuring a complete system.
 It is basically setting up a secured, hardened box that runs openvpn from scratch.
-So it is not really possible to plug this into one of your existing hosts or only use parts of it.
+So it is not really possible to only use parts of it or plug this into one of your existing hosts or.

 This project is about setting up openvpn on any kind of system and touching only the parts that are necessary by making as few as possible assumptions about your system / not messing with your current configuration while keeping almost all the cool features found in ansible-openvpn-hardened.